-Seems like if you’re looking for a new laptop or desktop computer, there’s an avalanche of choices, especially in the low budget range.
-In most Best Buy stores, you’ll find more than a dozen models for under $400.
-Almost all of them in 2019 will have 4 to 8 gigabytes of RAM and a 1 terabyte (that’s 1,000 gigabytes) hard drive.
+Seems like if you’re looking for a new laptop or desktop computer, there’s an avalanche of choices, especially in the mid budget range.
+Almost all of them in 2020 will have 8 to 16 gigabytes of RAM and a 1 terabyte (that’s 1,000 gigabytes) hard drive or 128 to 256 GB SSD.
 What’s the difference?
 What should you pick?

 Well, it all depends on what you use it for.
 And since computers and the technology inside them are constantly changing, it wouldn’t do us too much good to tell you “if you plan to do X, buy Y”.
 Instead, we thought we could explain a little bit about how computers work, what all the individual parts do, and what to look for if you’re planning on getting a new one.

 Think of your computer like an office.
 The CPU is the person you hire to do all the work.

 So, think of your computer like an office.
 In an office, work gets done.
 The person at the desk, doing the work?
 That’s your CPU.
 The smarter it is, the more work it can do, and faster.
 These days, CPUs have multiple cores – that’s like having more than one CPU, but inside a single CPU!
 So it’s like having several people working together in the office to get even more done.
 Newer CPUs are like having younger workers – they’re trained with the newest skill sets and are energetic and efficient – so they typically work even faster.
 Many higher-end CPUs support HyperThreading, or some equivalent, which allow each individual core to work on two tasks simultaneously, creating “virtual cores”.